 The second region targeted as bottleneck is limhdf, the sea-ice horizontal diffusion routine.

 We can see that there are 41 consecutive calls to this routine in every sea-ice time-step, with high differences in the duration between the different calls.
 If we look with more detail, we can guess a loop structure, and the differences in time between different calls come from different number of loop iterations.
 Looking at the loop structure, iterations have two computation phases with very short duration, separated by two communication phases.
 The first communication phase is a border interchange of values with the neighbours and the second communication phase is a global communication that requires synchronization of all the sub-domains, not only the neighbourhood.
-In the 16-cores case, the computation phases represent only 40% of the iteration time (20/49 $\mu s$ ) of the iteration) while the communication regions take 21% (9/49 $\mu s$ ) and 39% (20/49 $\mu s$ ) time respectively.
-This analysis leaves clear that the problem in this routine is the fine granularity of the tasks and the overhead of the communications.
+In the 16-cores case, the computation phases represent only 22.4% of the iteration time $(22/97\mu sof)$ the iteration) while the computation regions take 61.8% $(60/97\mu s)$ and 15.4% $(15/97\mu s)$ time respectively.
+This analysis leaves clear that the problem in this routine is the fine granularity of the tasks and the communications.

-Studying also the 256-cores case, it is revealed that the time does not improve at all but gets worse, rising to 65 $\mu s$ (32% more time).
-If we look for a reason for this increase, we have that the time spent in the neighbour border interchanges remains almost the same (around 60 $\mu s$ ) while the computation time decreases with an acceptable efficiency (Figure 3).
-However, the time spent in collective communication increases a lot (from 9 to $43\mu s$ ).
+Studying also the 128-cores case, it is revealed that the time does not improve at all but gets worse, rising to 128 μs (32% more time).
+If we look for a reason for this increase, we have that the time spent in the neighbour border interchanges remains almost the same (around 60 μs) while the computation time decreases with an acceptable efficiency (Figure 3).
+However, the time spent in collective communication increases a lot (from 15 to $60\mu s$).

-Figure 5: Efficiency of the computational regions in different cases compared with the 16-cores case communication and synchronization.
+Figure 5: Efficiency of the computational regions in different cases compared with the 16-cores case